History of the Engagement RingCredit: http://images-00.delcampe-static.net/img_large/auction/000/140/206/934_001.jpg

 I am getting married in a short time, and I was pondering some of the traditions of marriage recently.
 One I was very interested in was the history of the engagement ring, simply because it's grown into an extremely prevalent and almost expected tradition in recent years.
 Time was that engagement rings were optional, at least according to my elders.
 So what is the history of the engagement ring, and how did it become popularized?

-This article will look at the origins of the history of the engagement ring
+This article will look at the origins of the history of the engagement ring, and the ways in which it has spread and become more popular lately.

 With everything, someone sets a precedent.
 In the history of the engagement ring, I imagine it's not any different.
 Someone out there was the very first person to present a ring upon proposing.
 Unfortunately, it's unclear just who that person was!